ParagUnhale1998/Facebook-Validation-LocalStorge/README.md

 9) If the email is not already registered, the formObj is added to the storedForms array, and the updated array is stored back in the local storage.

-10)An alert is displayed to indicate that the form submission was successful.
+10) An alert is displayed to indicate that the form submission was successful.
 Additionally, the sign-up page is hidden and the opacity of the main content area is restored.

 11) The code includes a login function that handles the login process.
 It retrieves the entered email and password values.